.NET Aspire Azure Blob Storage integration

 Use configuration providers

 The .NET Aspire Azure Blob Storage integration supports Microsoft.Extensions.Configuration.
 It loads the AzureStorageBlobsSettings and BlobClientOptions from configuration by using the Aspire:Azure:Storage:Blobs key.
-Example appsettings.json that configures some of the options:
+The following snippet is an example of a appsettings.json file that configures some of the options:

 {